 Moving back to the Middle East and it should be remembered that there are plenty of active markets outside the core Gulf region that are making strides in the field of Islamic finance — often under deeply challenging political, social or economic conditions.
 In Yemen, the Best Islamic Bank Award was won by Saba Islamic Bank.
 In Lebanon, AlBaraka Bank Lebanon won the day and in Jordan, Jordan Islamic Bank once again walked away with the prize.
 Abu Dhabi Islamic Bank (Iraq) took top spot in Iraq for 2020, while Ansar Bank dominated in Iran.
 Arab Islamic Bank won in Palestine, and AlBaraka Bank Syria in Syria.

 Looking east, and Central Asia is becoming an increasingly active and influential hub for Islamic finance as it strives to grow its domestic industries.
 The Best Islamic Bank in the Commonwealth of Independent States for 2020 was awarded to Al Hilal Bank (Kazakhstan), followed by Eco-Islamic Bank of Kyrgyzstan in second place and AK Bars Bank (Russia) in third, while the Islamic Bank of Afghanistan took the top spot from Afghan United Bank in a coup that won 75% of the vote.

 Heading west, and in Turkey last year’s winner AlBaraka Turk once again took the top spot with a whopping 65% of the vote, while Turkiye Finans and Kuveyt Turk were runners-up.
-In France, Gulf banks once again swept the board with First Abu Dhabi Bank (France) dominating the day with 70% of the vote.
 And finally, in the UK, 2019’s third runner-up Gatehouse Bank took the top spot this year while Al Rayan Bank came second and 2019 winner Bank of London and The Middle East came third, in one of the closet competitions of the season.